ufechner7/KiteViewer/README.md

 cd KiteViewer
 ```

-Launch Julia and install the depndencies:
+Launch Julia and install the dependencies:

 ```
 julia --project